 Try Questions section:

-After analyzing your keyword, you will be able to see its metrics overview.
+After analyzing your keyword, you will be able to see its data overview.

-You can collect information such as keyword search volume, CPC, search volume YoY comparison, or trends that we described above.
+You can gather useful insights such as keyword search volume, CPC, search volume YoY comparison, or trends that we described above.

 This section provides a quick overview of your keywords.

-Below the keyword data overview, you can view a table with all related questions to your search query.
+Below the keyword data overview is a table of all questions related to your query.

-There are also three boxes at the top that contain a data overview of all questions:
+There are also three boxes at the top of the table that contain a data summary of all questions:

 - Number of suggestions